devamondos/Go-Maze-Solver/README.md

 I wanted to learn Go so thought that this would be a nice and simple starting point.

 This project comes with two mazes in the form of PNG images.
-These are generated using this website.
+These are generated using (this generator)[https://keesiemeijer.github.io/maze-generator/].
 However, this should work with any image providing that:

 - The image is in black and transparent (PNG).
 Black being the walls.
 - The maze entrance is at the top and the maze exit is at the bottom.